douglasgscofield/dispersalDiversity/README.md

 source("plotPairwiseMatrix.R")
 ```

-`gammaAccum.R` is available for collecting gamma diversity accumulation
+`gammaAccum.R` is available for collecting &gamma; diversity accumulation
 information and plotting this.
 More information is avaialble below.
 This file
 requires the `pmiDiversity.R` source file to be available within the same
 directory.
 Then simply